-- If you are buying systematically some of your own artworks, but you didn't know this was aid buying, you are still responsible.
+- If you are buying some of your own artworks systematically,, but you didn't know this was aid buying, you are still responsible.
 Please understand that when you signed up with us, you agreed to follow the guidelines in the User Agreement and on all our policies.

 4.3.2 Purchase History List

 The purchase history list in the artwork certificate provides a view of purchases that take place while an artwork is active.
 Purchase patterns that show no advantage to the buyer but significantly increase the artwork's price may suggest aid buying.
-Other questionable patterns include multiple purchases in short, deliberate intervals, or buying several times in small amounts even when there is a low interest level on an artwork.
+Other questionable patterns include multiple purchases in a short time, deliberate intervals, or buying several times in small amounts even when there is a low-interest level on an artwork.